 6. Read.
 Read.
 Read

-You need to be a voracious consumer of what thought leaders are saying and learn from them.
+You need to be a voracious consumer of what thought leaders are saying and learn from them to reach the president position.

 My most impressive mentors were authors who guided me and who enabled me to apply new thinking to business problems we were encountering.